TedorLupaka/NealLandingPage/README.md

 # NEAL AFRICA
-Prototype landing page for Neal Africa.
+This is a prototype landing page for Neal Africa.